Dearborn Station: Description and history

 Amtrak (the National Railroad Passenger Corporation) chose to consolidate its Chicago operations at the Union Station.
 The final intercity passenger train to depart Dearborn Station was the Grand Trunk Western Railroad's International Limited, which departed on April 30, 1971.
 The arrival of the Atchison, Topeka & Santa Fe Railway's San Francisco Chief and Grand Canyon from California on May 2 brought intercity operations at Dearborn to a close.
 The Norfolk & Western Railway's Orland Park commuter service, the Orland Park Cannonball, continued to use a platform at Dearborn until 1976.

 By 1976, Dearborn Station's train shed was demolished and tracks were removed; the head house building was retained.
 The train station stood abandoned into the mid-1980s when it was converted to retail and office space.
 The former rail yards were converted for use as Dearborn Park.

 Services

-Some of the railroad that served the station include the following, with some of the more well-known name trains listed:
+Some of the railroads that served the station include the following, with some of the more well-known name trains listed: